sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>2001</td>
-      <td>Unable to parse data - Please contact support and we will help you to sanitize it.</td>
+      <td>Unable to parse data - Please contact support and we will help you sanitize it.</td>
     </tr>
     <tr>
       <td>3000</td>